 The end of Tax Clearance Certificates?
 New Tax Compliance Certificate process implemented by SARS

 This is a definite improvement over the previous system and should ease the burden of obtaining tax clearance certificates on entities.
-The new system also introduces a handy dashboard which supplies an overview of all items that currently indicate the entity as non compliant with SARS.
-Anothe handly functionality to the taxpayer is the ability to see who has viewed their status online and allowing the taxpayers to allocate payments themselves, and challenge the status given by SARS.
+The new system also introduces a handy dashboard that supplies an overview of all items that currently indicate the entity as non-compliant with SARS.
+Another handly functionality to the taxpayer is the ability to see who has viewed their status online and allowing the taxpayers to allocate payments themselves and challenge the status given by SARS.

-SARS has issue a comprehensive guide to the new system that can be found here.
+SARS has issued a comprehensive guide to the new system that can be found here.

 At CFO360 we can assist you with obtaining a SARS Tax Clearance Certificate with the least amount of hassle.